SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 **Video: Intro - NDC intro - [0:00 - 0:19](https://youtu.be/x2b-gw2W8b4)**

+Feedback example: "Let's remove the intro sequence and just get into the primary footage."

 ### 9. Outro

 An outro are the closing visuals that appear at the end of a video.
 It can include a call to action message, contact details or social media links.